hibtc/cpymad/doc/installation/windows.rst

 compiler toolchain (such as linking against DLLs that are not present on most target systems).

-Therefore, we recommend that you install **conda**.
+We recommend that you install **conda**.
 It has proven to be a reliable tool for this job.
-Specifically, I recommend getting Miniconda_;
-anaconda should work too, but I wouldn't recommend it because it ships many unnecessary components.
+Specifically, I recommend getting Miniconda_; anaconda should work too, but I wouldn't recommend it because it ships many unnecessary components.

 Note that while conda is used to setup a consistent environment for the build process, the generated cpymad build will be usable with other python